 Our Research Approach

-The Labarge Centre for Mobility in Aging is one centre housed within McMaster Institute for Research on Aging (MIRA), which is a hub for research, education and community engagement.
+The Labarge Centre for Mobility in Aging is positioned within the McMaster Institute for Research on Aging (MIRA), which allows it to gain efficiencies through shared staff, space and governance structures.
+Together, the LCMA and MIRA are well-positioned to respond to opportunities and enhance the lives of today's aging population.
 Through the Centre, we utilize several mechanisms to conduct research, support community engagement and promote knowledge sharing, including:

 - Stakeholder Consultation and Community Engagement.
 We host events and outreach to facilitate and enable research collaboration across disciplines and with stakeholders.

 - Synthesis and Scoping Research Reviews.
 We identify research gaps and the evidence needed to evaluate emerging interventions and move evidenced-based interventions into practice.

 - Catalyst Grants.
 We offer financial support to stimulate new collaborative and interdisciplinary research ideas.